pugzly/boombox/README.md

 # BoomBox
 Minimal self-hosted Discord MP3 music streaming BOT for your own Discord server.

-Designed to run Linux systems.
-It may or may not run on Windows and Apple systems, addapting it to that is on your entirely.
+Designed to run on Linux systems.
+It may or may not run on your Windows and Apple machines, addapting it for that is on you entirely.

 Feature list: